 Drive up that road for about 2km: you’ll know you’re on the right track when you go past a large white mosque on the right, under the elevated highway, and past the cemetery.
 Look out for all the speed bumps.
 Most of the traffic around you will be tractors at this point.
 Eventually the main road turns to the right, next to the colourful village school, and then at the central village plaza it turns right again.
 Look for the street name “Ilıca Caddesi“.
 Our old farmhouse is the last house in town.
 Look for it on the right, with a blue gate.
 At the same time, you should be able to see the hotel itself up on the hill above.
 Look for the white walls and the deep verandah roof over the terrace.
 Turn up the driveway a few metres beyond and come up to the hotel itself.

 If you don’t have a driver’s licence, or you don’t want to drive in Turkey, you can still visit us.
-There is a regular train service from Izmir airport that stops at Germencik railway station, which is just a few minutes drive away from our place.
+There is a regular train service from Izmir airport that stops at Germencik railway station (the line then continues on to Denizli , the large town closest to Pamukkale).
+Germencik station is just a few minutes drive away from our place.
 From there you could either catch a taxi (ask for Çetin at the taxi rank on the north side of the station) or phone us and we’ll come and get you.

 Turkey’s inter-city bus services are a cheap and convenient way to travel.
 You can certainly catch an overnight bus from Istanbul down to Selçuk, Kuşadası, or Aydın, which puts you in our general area.
 From the bus station (otogar) in any of these towns, you should be able to find a dolmuş (small private bus running on a loop between two towns) to get you to Germencik.